angelol/lgtm/implementation-plan.md

 # LGTM Implementation Plan (Test-Integrated Approach)

-## Instructions for AI Agent
+## MANDATORY Instructions for AI Agent
+These instructions are REQUIREMENTS that MUST be followed without exception:

-- [ ] Check off completed tasks by replacing `[ ]` with `[x]`
+- You MUST check off completed tasks by replacing `[ ]` with `[x]`
-- [ ] Keep this plan updated as you implement features
+- You MUST keep this plan updated as you implement features
-- [ ] If interrupted, resume from the most recently unchecked task
+- If interrupted, you MUST resume from the most recently unchecked task
-- [ ] Update this file with implementation details as you progress
+- You MUST update this file with implementation details as you progress
-- [ ] Add notes about design decisions or challenges encountered
+- You MUST add notes about design decisions or challenges encountered
-- [ ] Create a "Current Status" section at the top to track overall progress
+- You MUST create a "Current Status" section at the top to track overall progress
-- [ ] Follow a test-driven approach: write tests first or alongside feature implementation
+- You MUST follow a test-driven approach: write tests first or alongside feature implementation
-- [ ] Do not mark a feature as complete until tests are written and passing
+- You MUST NOT mark a feature as complete until tests are written and passing (exception: non-testable tasks may be marked complete with explicit notation)
+- You MUST always refer to the PRD (Product Requirements Document) when implementing each task to ensure alignment with requirements
+- You MUST consider the entire PRD in totality for context and to maintain a holistic view of the product design and goals

 ## 1. Project Setup and Infrastructure